-Cellular Organization and Behavior in the Archaea domain of life
+Cellular Organization and Behavior

 Archaea (from Greek arkhaios, ‘primitive’) are unique microorganisms that equipped with genes previously thought to be present exclusive of bacteria or eukaryotes, summoning an exciting hybrid of molecular components that not only predated eukaryotes but might have played an essential role in their emergence.

 The vast majority of cellular life we know of evolved to carry a rigid cell wall many times thicker than the cytoplasmic membrane.
 Among the exceptions, the Archaea are the group of organisms that are more frequently devoid of a cell wall.
 Curiously, Archaea are also the closest prokaryotic (no nucleus enveloping the genetic material) microorganisms to Eukaryotes.
 It is believed that this "squishy" feature of Archaea played a pivotal role in the emergence of Eukaryotic cells.

 Maybe more importantly, Archaea need to respond to subtle physical cues and evolved creative ways to organize cargo in space and time.
 The Bisson Lab leverages such unique characteristics of these tiny microbes to learn fundamental physical and molecular principles that govern how cells self-organize to create and propagate patterns.
 We believe that these patterns are the code to understanding how evolution works across the limitless possible biological systems.

 To break new ground, the Bisson Lab pioneers the development of new cell biology tools in order to explore a variety of projects.

 Lacking a cell wall, archaea evolved molecular sensors that fire when the weight of the world is on their shoulders.

 Immediately cells trigger the alarm and biochemical and physical responses orchestrate cellular reorganization across scales of space and times.

 Panel at Cafe Nero.
 (Cambridge, MA)